-[EDITOR’S NOTE: Site visit occurred before current COVID-19 restrictions]
+[EDITOR’S NOTE: Site visit occurred March 2020, before current COVID-19 restrictions and protocols]

 HILL AIR FORCE BASE, Utah – The Logistics Officer Association and the 367th Training Support Squadron celebrated a partnership agreement Friday, March 13, 2020 during a LOA National Staff visit to Utah.

 LOA Chief Information Officer Ryan VanArtsdalen and 367th TRSS Commander Lt.
 Col. Nicholas Carter gathered with leadership from both organizations to mark the official start of what looks to be a prosperous relationship for both parties.

 “I am excited for LOA’s partnership with the 367 TRSS because it will merge our objectives by providing cutting-edge professional development that is relevant, real, and solution-oriented,” said VanArtsdalen.

 The 367th TRSS is a unique group of aircraft and missile maintenance professionals who specialize in building digital and interactive training for maintainers at the tactical level.

 “We have a wide range of tools from posters to interactive digital schematics that can help alleviate almost any training deficiency,” said Carter.